Holiday Sing Along with Mitch

 Holiday Sing Along with Mitch is an album by Mitch Miller and The Gang.
 It was released in 1961 on the Columbia label (catalog nos.
 CL-1701 and CS-8501).
+This album consisted of more contemporary Christmas songs, while his Miller's previous Christmas album, Christmas Sing Along with Mitch, consisted of more traditional carols, a few of them of a religious character.